-Joy Navasie (Yellow Flower) was born in 1919 to famed Hopi-Tewa potter Paqua Naha (also known as Frogwoman).
+Joy Navasie (Yellow Flower) was born in 1919 to famed Hopi-Tewa potter Paqua Naha (also known as First Frogwoman).
 Paqua has been credited with developing the Hopi white ware style of pottery with the smooth, polished finish.
-She perfected her technique only a few years before she passed on, after years of trying.
+She perfected her technique only a few years before she passed on, after years of working at it.

 Just like mothers immemorial, Joy taught her children: Marianne Navasie, Maynard Navasie, Leona Navasie, Natelle Lee, Grace Lomahquahu and Loretta Navasie Koshiway, how to make Hopi pottery: white, red and yellow.
 She also taught her grandson, Charles Navasie.